abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/ruby-on-rails/benchmarking.md

 This code gives you a basic understanding of how your Rails app performs under different types of workloads.

-### Run the benchmark inside Rails:
+### Run the benchmark inside Rails
+Now that your benchmark file is ready, run it **within the Rails environment** using the following command:

 ```console
 rails runner benchmark.rb
 ```
-- `rails runner` → Allows you to run Ruby code in the context of your Rails application.
+- `rails runner` runs any Ruby script in the context of your Rails application.

+- It automatically loads your **Rails environment**, including:
+  - All models (like `Task`)
+  - Database connections
+  - Configuration and dependencies

-It loads your models, database configuration, and environment, so that your benchmark can interact with the database and application objects.
+- This ensures that your benchmark can interact with the **PostgreSQL database** through ActiveRecord, rather than running as a plain Ruby script.

 You should see an output similar to: